Hesperian Health Guides

 ceftriaxone

 Ceftriaxone is a very strong antibiotic of the cephalosporin family that is injected into muscle.
-It is used for many infections including gonorrhea, pelvic infection, kidney infections, and serious infections after abortion, childbirth, or miscarriage.
+It is used for many infections including gonorrhea, pelvic inflammatory disease, kidney infections, and serious infections after abortion, childbirth, or miscarriage.

 Often comes in: